AndreaNaspi/WhiteRabbitTracker/README.md

-`-trace` | Enable API tracing at instruction level after each tainted conditional branch `-bypass` | Enable return value bypass for APIs and instructions to avoid sandbox/VM detection `-leak` | Enable bypass to avoid leaks of real EIP through FPU instructions `-alertSystemCode` | Enable taint alert for tainted system code considering only the first tainted system instruction for each subroutine
+`-trace` | Enable API tracing at instruction level after each tainted conditional branch `-bypass` | Enable return value bypass for APIs and instructions to avoid sandbox/VM detection `-leak` | Enable bypass to avoid leaks of real EIP through FPU instructions `-alertSystemCode` | Enable taint alert for tainted system code considering only the first tainted system instruction for each identified subroutine

 To specify the desired number of traced API for the `-trace` functionality, the `API_AFTER_TAINTED_BR` variable under the `bufferLoggingInfo.h` header file must be modified.

 Furthermore, to enable or disable specific taint sources, the boolean variables under the `taint.h` header file must be modified.
 Instead, to customize the taint color of a specific taint source, the hooking procedure must be modified accessing the specific C++ files (i.e., `functions.cpp`, `syshooks.cpp` and `specialInstructions.cpp`).

 The taint sinks identification can be analyzed and customized under the `libdft\bridge.cpp` C++ file.

 For instance, to run an evasive program named `sample.exe` in a sandbox-like automatic mode try: